flowerinthenight/zgroup/README.md

 }
 ```

-The tricky part of using **zgroup** is configuring the timeouts to optimize state propagation delay and member convergence times.
+The tricky part of using **zgroup** is configuring the timeouts to optimize state dissemination and member convergence.
 The current implementation was only tested within a local network.